aizatto/url-shortener/README.md

 - This code isn't perfect.
 It's been cobbled from many different examples and sources you can find in the "Resources" section below.
 - Not familiar with the best optimizations
 - Serverless (as in the tool) will drop your tables if you change the name of the tables.
 You have been warned.
-- I don't fully understand the limitations of DynamoDB
+- I don't fully understand the limitations of DynamoDB, Lamabda, Serverless
   - Costs
   - Performance limitations
   - Scaling
   - Backup
   - [Best Practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html)
-- Possible scaling problems
+- Possible DyanmoDB scaling problems:
   - We are using a singular key to keep track of the counter
+- Investigate why deploying to a different stage creates a new API Gateway
+  - See `Deploy` section for more notes.

 ## TODOs, Bugs, Improvements, Features

 - Fix naming
 - Bugs
-  1. Fix naming
+  1. Reserve short urls
-  2. Prevent overwriting in DynamoDB
+    - Prevent overwriting in DynamoDB
     - This will allow me to reserve words
 - Features
-  1. Implement custom domain support
-  2. Consider authentication using Cognito
+  1. Consider authentication using Cognito
     - Cons: More infra to manage and understand
-  3. Batch operation.
+  2. Batch operation.
 Support submitting multiple urls
 - Speed Improvement
   1. Hash URL to speed up`fetch or create`.
 I haven't tested lookup speeds using just URL.
 But I assume if I use a checksum of the URL I could get a minor speed improvement.
 - Learn more about what I am doing